NitishSou/NitishSou/README.md

 - 👋 Hi, I’m Nitish Sou
-- 👀 I’m interested in Data Analyst or Analytics
+- 👀 I’m interested in Data Analyst or Analytics Role.
 - 🌱 I’m currently learning MySQL, Power BI, Python, machine learning, python
 - 💞️ I’m looking to collaborate on any project in Above
 - 📫 How to reach me 9784393965